simonpbond/demodbupdate/README.md

 The above code listen's for the "`datachanged`" message from the SignalR Server.
 Whenever it receives this message, it will call a .NET Method named `DataChanged` in the `DemoDbUpdate.Client` assembly, [how this works can be found here](https://docs.microsoft.com/en-us/aspnet/core/blazor/javascript-interop?view=aspnetcore-3.1) under the heading **Invoke .NET methods from JavaScript functions**

 The DataChanged method is located inside a class we have made named `InteropMethods.cs`.
-This is the method that the javascript function is calling.
+This is the .NET method that the javascript function calls.
 The code inside this method is as follows:
 ```
         public static Action OnDataChanged;